couchbase-examples/agent-catalog-quickstart/examples/flight_search_agent/README.md

-# Customer Support Agent: Agent Catalog + LangGraph + Couchbase Tutorial
+# Flight Search Agent

-This comprehensive tutorial demonstrates the integration of **Agent Catalog**, **LangGraph**, and **Couchbase** to build a sophisticated customer support system with mixed tool formats and real data.
+A professional flight search agent built with Agent Catalog and LangGraph, demonstrating seamless integration of SQL++, semantic search, and Python tools for comprehensive flight booking assistance.

 ## 🎯 What This Tutorial Demonstrates